u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/taxes.rst

 a tax or click on *Create*.

 .. image:: taxes/edit.png
-   :alt: Edition of a tax in Odoo Accounting
+   :alt: Edition of a tax in Thrive Bureau ERP Accounting

 .. _taxes/labels: